Frequently Asked Questions

 - Swaps during half term breaks and end of term holidays can only be made within the same holiday period. (i.e. You cannot use or 'carry over' days from the October half term break and swap them in for alternate days during the February break.)

 - Two non-field trip days cannot be swapped for two field trip days - i.e. you cannot request to only attend on field trip days and no other.
 Field trips are generally on a Tuesday and Thursday, but please double check with our Admissions office before making requests if you are unsure.

 No, we plan our groups and staffing carefully and need to have a clear view of the number of children attending each day.
 On application you will be asked to specify which days of the week you would like care for your child.

 Subject to places being available, and a reasonable notice period, it is possible to request additional days or (on occasion) to swap a day.
 Day swaps and extra days are handled by our Admissions Team who can be contacted via firstname.lastname@example.org

-Our After School Care service is linked directly with specific schools - details of the schools we serve can be found here.
+Our After School Care service is linked directly with specific schools - we pick up from a number of Dutch schools and details of the schools we serve can be found here.

 If your child attends a school not on this list then, unfortunately, they cannot attend our After School Care.
 They are welcome, however, to attend any of our locations for Holiday Camps.
 If you are interested in this type of Out of School Care (buitenschoolseopvang) for your child please contact us and we will be happy to advise you.